 Ingredients Overview

-- Overripe bananas: The star of the show, overripe bananas bring natural sweetness and moisture.
+- Overripe bananas: They bring natural sweetness and moisture.

-- All-purpose flour (or alternative): Flour provides structure; alternatives like almond or coconut flour can be used for specific dietary needs.
+- All-purpose flour (or alternative): Gives structure; replace with almond or coconut flour if needed.

-- Optional mix-ins: Chocolate chips, nuts, or dried fruits can elevate flavor and texture.
+- Optional mix-ins: Chocolate chips, nuts, or dried fruit for extra flavor.

 Detailed Recipe Section